rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 Repository | Repo Configuration Command | Description
 -----------|-----|-------------
 `latest`   | `helm repo add rancher-latest https://releases.rancher.com/server-charts/latest` | Adds a repository of Helm charts for the latest versions of Rancher.
-We recommend using this repo.
+We recommend using this repo for testing out new Rancher builds.
 `stable`   | `helm repo add rancher-stable https://releases.rancher.com/server-charts/stable` | Adds a repository of Helm charts for older, stable versions of Rancher.
+We recommend using this repo for production environments.

 >**Important!**
 >